Office of the Provost

 Vice Provost and Senior Associate Dean for Education and Professor, Department of Pediatrics

-Holder of the Marilyn R. Corrigan Distinguished Chair in Pediatric Research
+- Marilyn R. Corrigan Distinguished Chair in Pediatric Research

 Charles Ginsburg, M.D., is Vice Provost and Senior Associate Dean for Education at UT Southwestern Medical Center, with responsibilities including budgeting and financial management, strategic planning, capital and resource allocation, research faculty recruitment, operational review of the Medical School’s academic and administrative departments, and institutional research.